2026 Hope In Action

 EMDR 4 Peace

-EMDR 4 Peace consists of mental health professionals aiming to help heal and ease Israeli-Palestinian trauma using EMDR (eye movement desensitization and reprocessing) therapy, in order to reduce violence and encourage reconciliation and peace.
+EMDR 4 Peace trains Arabic-speaking mental health professionals to use EMDR (eye movement desensitization and reprocessing) therapy, in order to help heal and ease trauma.
 The incubator program targets 7-10 Palestinian and Arab Israeli EMDR therapists, providing advanced consultation and mentorship from senior Jewish EMDR consultants.
+The field currently lacks senior-level EMDR practitioners who are native Arabic speakers — a structural barrier to advancing peacebuilding work.
+This project will facilitate the creation of a cadre of native Arabic-speaking senior EMDR practitioners to address this gap.

 Expected Impact